Holland Lop Rabbits in Ohio, Raised for Indoor Companion Homes

 We believe rabbits thrive when they are treated as true companions and naturally included in daily family life.

-Our rabbits are placed in indoor homes where they receive:
+Our rabbits are placed in indoor homes prepared to provide:

 • rabbit-savvy veterinary care